-We utilize permanent mortgage financing to leverage returns on our real estate investments and use borrowings under our revolving credit facility (the "Revolving Credit Facility") with JPMorgan Chase Bank, National Association to provide funding for near-term investment or working capital needs.
-During the three months ended March 31, 2014, we entered into \$204.2 million of mortgage financing with a weighted average interest rate of 3.5%, related to our acquisitions.
-Additionally, two of our multi-family development projects borrowed \$16.5 million to fund construction costs and the Flagship JV borrowed \$3.1 million under its revolving credit facility related to the funding of its loans receivable during the period.
+We utilize permanent mortgage financing to leverage returns on our real estate investments.
+During the six months ended June 30, 2014, we entered into \$233.7 million of mortgage financing with a weighted average interest rate of 3.7%, related to our acquisitions.
+Additionally, two of our multi-family development projects borrowed \$28.8 million to fund construction costs and the Flagship JV borrowed \$3.1 million under its revolving credit facility related to the funding of its loans receivable during the period.

-During the three months ended March 31, 2014, we also borrowed approximately \$294.7 million and made payments of \$214.0 million under the Revolving Credit Facility and made payments of \$2.3 million for financing costs related to our loans outstanding.
+We use borrowings under our term loan and revolving credit facility (the "Revolving Credit Facility") with JPMorgan Chase Bank, National Association to provide funding for near-term investments or working capital needs.
+During the six months ended June 30, 2014, we borrowed approximately \$488.4 million and made payments of \$453.9 million under the Revolving Credit Facility.
+We also made payments of \$3.5 million for financing costs related to our loans outstanding.

-During the three months ended March 31, 2013, we entered into \$207.0 million of mortgage financing with a weighted average interest rate of 3.30%, related to the acquisition of five operating properties with an aggregate net purchase price of \$646.2 million.
-Additionally, two of our multi-family development projects borrowed \$7.7 million to fund construction costs.
-During this time, we also borrowed \$450.7 million and made payments of \$72.9 million under two bridge loans and our previous revolving credit facility.
-Additionally, during the three months ended March 31, 2013, we made payments of \$2.1 million for financing costs related to our loans and \$0.8 million related to our interest rate caps.
+During the six months ended June 30, 2013, we entered into \$572.1 million of mortgage financing with a weighted average interest rate of 3.4%, related to the acquisition of eight operating properties with an aggregate net purchase price of \$1.2 billion.
+Additionally, two of our multi-family development projects borrowed \$18.4 million to fund construction costs.

+During the six months ended June 30, 2013, we also borrowed \$1.1 billion and made payments of \$596.7 million under two bridge loans and our previous revolving credit facility.
+During this time, we settled forward contracts that hedged against the 56.3 million AUD payment (\$58.5 million as of the date of the transaction) on the 144 Montague credit facility in February 2013 and we received proceeds of \$4.7 million as a result of these settlements, which is shown as a reduction in cash paid on our notes payable on our condensed consolidated statements of cash flows.

+Additionally, during the six months ended June 30, 2013, we made payments of \$9.3 million for financing costs related to our loans and \$1.5 million related to our interest rate caps.